n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 application or the user to enable any software _kerning_ features, if such features are optional.

-In Myanmar text, `dist` is typically used to adjust the space of a consonant glyph after a pre-base-reordering "Medial Ra", because the "Medial Ra" codepoint is classified as being of zero width, but is orthographically a glyph that encloses the adjacent letter.
+In Myanmar text, `dist` is typically used to adjust the space around a pre-base-reordering "Medial Ra", because the "Medial Ra" codepoint is classified as being of zero width, but is orthographically a glyph that encloses the adjacent letter.

 ![Application of the dist feature](/images/myanmar/myanmar-dist.png)